oracle/graal/docs/reference-manual/native-image/Resources.md

 native-image -H:IncludeResourceBundles=your.pgk.Bundle,another.pkg.Resource,etc.Bundle ...
 ```
 By default, requested bundles are included for all requested locales.
-To optimize this, it is possible to use `IncludeResourceBundles` with a locale-specific substring, for example `-H:+IncludeResourceBundles=com.company.bundles.MyBundle_fr-FR` will include the bundle only in French.
+To optimize this, it is possible to use `IncludeResourceBundles` with a locale-specific substring, for example `-H:+IncludeResourceBundles=com.company.bundles.MyBundle_fr-FR` will only include the bundle in French.

 ### Resources in Java modules

 Wherever resources are specified with `<Java regexp that matches resources to be included in the image>` or resource bundles are specified via bundle name, it is possible to specify the exact modules from which these resources or bundles should be taken.
-To do so, specify the module-name before the resource-regex or bundle name with `:` as separator.
+To do so, specify the module name before the resource-regex or bundle name with `:` as the separator.
 For example:

 ```json
 {